-On the same day, the Ministry wrote to 407 ETR and advised it of its decision to grant access to the responsive record.
-407 ETR appealed the Ministry's decision and in turn, this office opened Appeal PA-000289-1.
-The requester did not appeal the Ministry's decision.
-Mediation of Appeal PA-000289-1 was not possible and a Report of Mediator was issued to the parties.
+Subsequently, both the requester and 407 ETR appealed the Ministry's access decision.
+In turn, this office opened Appeals PA-000294-1 and PA-000303-1, respectively, to deal with these matters.
+Mediation of the appeals was not possible and a Report of Mediator was issued to the parties for each appeal.